Bassett88/arkosR36S/Frequently-Asked-Questions---RK2020.md

 - Screen brightness will lower then raise to previous set brightness every 5 seconds when battery life is less than or equal to 19 percent.

 **Note:** You can turn this feature off by going to the Options/Advanced section in Emulationstation just above Retroarch and select DISABLE LOW BATTERY WARNING.

+## Q. How does the movie/video player work?
+### A. The movie/video player is ffplay.
+More information about ffplay is available in this [link](https://ffmpeg.org/ffplay.html)
+- Supported movie/video formats are .avi .mp4 .mpg
+- Supported movies/videos need to be loaded in the videos subfolder within the roms folder.
+- Up to 720p seems to perform fine with limited testing.
+- Support will be limited for this feature.
+If a video/movie doesn't work on this, try a lower resolution or just use a more suitable device like a smartphone.

+Controls:
+- A: Pause
+- X: Mute
+- L2: Seek to the previous chapter or if there are no chapters, seek 10 minutes back.
+- R2: Seek to the next chapter or if there are no chapters, seek 10 minutes forward.
+- Dpad Left: Seek 1 second back
+- Dpad Right: Seek 1 second forward
+- Dpad Up: Seek 1 minute forward
+- Dpad Down: Seek 1 minute back
+- Select+Start: Exit player